GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetesprometheus.md

     - When the value is `1`, it means the target is running and accessible (i.e., the target is "up").
     - When the value is `0`, it means the target is unavailable, usually indicating that the target is unreachable or has failed (i.e., the target is "down").

-Additionally, the `up` metric set automatically adds Datakit's global `election_tags`.
+Additionally, the `up` metric set automatically adds DataKit's global `election_tags`.

 ### Selector Description and Examples {#selector-example}